 - cooking oil for cooking I use avocado oil

 - lemon wedges to serve

 - In a small saucepan with a lid, bring the milk to a boil.
 Remove from the heat, pop the salmon into the milk and put the lid on.
-Leave for about 3-4 minutes before removing the salmon and flaking it with a fork and setting aside to cool (if you have a thicker cut, you may need to turn the filet over halfway through)
+Leave for about 3-4 minutes before removing the salmon and flaking it with a fork and setting aside to cool (if you have a thicker cut, you may need to turn the filet over halfway through).
+Throw the milk away.

-In a large bowl, combine the cooked quinoa, green onion, parsley, mayonnaise, mustard, egg, lemon juice, lemon zest and paprika.
+- In a large bowl, combine the cooked quinoa, plain flour, green onion, parsley, mayonnaise, mustard, egg, lemon juice, lemon zest and paprika.
 Stir to combine.
 Once cooled, add in the flaked salmon and season with salt and pepper to taste.Give it a mix until everything is combined